 Although a TFSA can be maintained when the account holder becomes a non-resident of Canada, no contribution room accrues for any year throughout which the individual is a non-resident.
-In addition, penalty taxes are applied on any contributions made while a non-resident.
+In addition, penalty taxes are applied on any contributions made while the account holder is a non-resident.